Digitz-hub/Huzlly/pickr-files/pickr-snapshot.md

 ---

+### #32 ⭐ Trigger sized/shaped to match the Bubble HTML element (not a fixed 24px circle)

+**Problem:** trigger was hardcoded to `24px × 24px` with `border-radius:50%` — a fixed circle regardless of how the containing Bubble HTML element was sized or shaped.
+Requirement changed: the trigger should fill and match whatever size/shape the Bubble element itself is given (square, rounded-rect, any dimensions), fully controlled from the Bubble editor, not from this code.

+**Fix, step 1 — percentage sizing:** `.pickr-trigger-el` and `.pcr-button` changed from `24px` to `width:100%; height:100%`, and `border-radius:50%` removed from both.
+Added `html, body { width:100%; height:100%; margin:0; padding:0; }` since Bubble renders HTML elements inside an iframe, which doesn't fill its parent by size automatically.

+**Fix, step 2 — the actual bug this surfaced:** after step 1, the trigger rendered as a small rectangle in the corner instead of filling the element.
+Root cause: `Pickr.create()` replaces the original `.pickr-trigger-el` div in the DOM with its own wrapper (`<div class="pickr"><button class="pcr-button">`).
+That `.pickr` wrapper has no explicit size of its own (shrink-wraps to content), so `.pcr-button`'s `width:100%; height:100%` was resolving against the wrapper's auto size, not the full element.
+Fixed by forcing the wrapper itself: `.pickr { width:100% !important; height:100% !important; display:block !important; }`.

+**Why `24px` didn't have this problem:** an absolute pixel value doesn't depend on an ancestor having an explicit size, so it rendered fine regardless of the `.pickr` wrapper's auto-sizing.
+Percentage sizing exposed the wrapper as the missing link.

+**Also required in Bubble editor (not code-side):** the HTML element's **"Fit height to content"** property must stay **unchecked** — otherwise Bubble calculates the element's height from its content instead of the reverse, and the fill-parent CSS above has nothing stable to size against.

+**Net effect:** trigger's size and shape are now fully driven by the Bubble HTML element's own dimensions and corner-radius — no size/shape values left in this code to keep in sync per instance.

+---

 ### Housekeeping pass (no logic changes)
 - `dynamicPosition` variable removed — `'left-middle'` inlined directly into `Pickr.create()`
 - All Hindi inline comments replaced with English